North West Air Ambulance: Crew

-The paramedics who provide the patient care for incidents attended by NWAA are provided on two year secondments by the North West Ambulance Service.
+The 48-strong team of critical care paramedics who provide the patient care for incidents attended by NWAA are provided on two year secondments by the North West Ambulance Service.
 The medics are extensively trained in areas such as helicopter safety, navigation and aviation law as well as advanced medical procedures beyond those performed by their land based colleagues.

-In addition to the paramedics, there is always a pre-hospital emergency medicine trained doctor on one helicopter from Manchester Barton base.
+In addition to the paramedics, on one helicopter from Manchester Barton base (Helimed 72) there is a pre-hospital emergency medicine trained doctor.

 The pilots, along with the helicopters themselves are provided by emergency helicopter specialist Babcock Mission Critical Services Onshore.